 Being an appointed agent with an insurance company, while offering less stability from an income perspective, can still be reassuring from a compensation standpoint.
 Reason being, stiff competition among insurance companies for sales of annuity and insurance products makes the job market full of sales opportunities across various companies.
 Still, these compensation methods are generally consistent, and therefore income from these revenue sources is fairly predictable.

 Income consistency and job-security are major concerns for advisers leaving their existing position within the financial services industry to start their own firm.
 Here are a couple of key points to consider when contemplating this transition.
+(For more on this topic, check out our on-demand webinar, A New Path: Transitioning From the Broker/Dealer World.)

 1. Your Existing Firm most likely does not benefit from your departure - As an IAR of an established firm, the firm’s revenue is often dependent upon the sales revenue generated from your advisory clients.
 Therefore, it is in the best interest of the firm, should you decide to terminate your employment with them, that they retain your clients.
 Therefore, many firms will have non-solicitation, or non-compete clauses in place, to prevent you from taking your clients with you when you leave.
 As a result, it is important to review any such agreements that you have executed with your existing firm, to ensure that your intentions are not in violation of these agreements.
 If you review an agreement and you are unsure, it is advisable that you seek legal counsel.